vulnerableheart/assignment/README.md

 # assignment
-some assignment will be wrote in this file.
+some assignments will be written in this file.